sunye23/SAMA/README.md

 4. For the [VidSTG dataset](https://github.com/Guaranteer/VidSTG-Dataset), we have performed frame extraction.
 Please download this dataset first and conduct frame extraction using our provided `/tools/vidstg_process.py`.

-5. Download our json files here and put them into this folder.
+5. Download our json files here and put them into sama239k_data folder.

 The final data structure should be like:
 ```